Preetam/vlmap/README.md

 // vlmap_iterator_get_value works the same way as calling
 // vlmap_get on the current node of the iterator.
-// This returns 0 on success, and value must be freed by
+// This returns 0 on success, and key must be freed by
 // the caller.
 int
 vlmap_iterator_get_value(vlmap_iterator* i, uint8_t** value, int* valuelength);